cs0320-f23/term-project-kganesh-cchen127-smmeza-jphilbr1/README.md

 ## Frontend

-Our frontend consists of an interactive Mapbox map and a command entry bar.
-The map is overlaid with redlining data and income data.
-Additionally, when a user types a string into the command entry bar, any geographies in the redlining data that contain this keyword are highlighted in dark purple on the map.
+Our frontend consists of an interactive Mapbox map, a command entry bar, a dropdown, multiple radio buttons, and a side bar that contains history and such.
+The map is overlaid with data received from the back end, the overlays can be switched between using the radiobuttons.
+A user can either click a certain county on the map or input

-Each of the redlining data, income data, and search results are overlaid as Layers of the Mapbox map.
+The darkModeComponents folder contains the code for the dark mode toggle.
+- The Toggle file contains the information for a toggle component, which depends on the isDark and setIsDark.
+- The usecolorScheme file contains the code that switches isDark and setIsDark to actually make the changes to the webpage.

+The functions folder contains differnet functions that are used in our other components of the webpage
+- The CountyParse file uses different imports to parse a CSV file used for the Map
+- The overlay file contains different data needed for each of the overlays that the map will use.
+It also contains a function that retrieves data from the backend to use for a few of the overlays
+- stateAbbreviations contains a map for each state name and their abbreviation.
+It also contains a couple functions that converts each state to it's abbreviation or vice versa
+- statesList contains a list of all the United States states

+The Maps folder contains most of the components used for the map portion of our webapp
+- ControlledInput is a wrapper class for an input bar and the dropdown to select a state.
+- Mapbox contains most of the code for the functions that our map has.
+- MapsInfo contains most of the code that displays the data for a given county from the backend.
+It first retrieves the backend data using the accessUnemploymentData function.
+It then stores the data in two separate hashmaps.
+Each hashmap is then used in a function that sorts through the data to display.
+One hashmap is displayed in a bar chart, the other in two separate tables.
+- RadioButton is a wrapper class for the radiobutton input.
+It also contains a function that is used to switch between each overlay of the map.

-The frontend server is hosted on Port 5173.
+The frontend server is hosted on Port 8000.

-The webapp is structured as an App component, displaying a ControlledInput and a REPLInput component.
+The webapp is structured as an App component, .
 Map Layers are contained in overlays.ts.

 ## Backend